ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

     The setup in this workshop uses [`DDP`](https://pytorch-cn.com/tutorials/intermediate/ddp_tutorial.html) (Distributed Data Parallel) under the hood for multi-GPU training. [`DDP`](https://pytorch-cn.com/tutorials/intermediate/ddp_tutorial.html) works by creating a full copy of the model on each GPU and splitting every training batch across devices.
 The [`accelerate`](https://huggingface.co/docs/accelerate/en/index) library also supports more advanced distributed strategies such as [`FSDP`](https://huggingface.co/docs/accelerate/en/usage_guides/fsdp) (Fully Sharded Data Parallel) and [`Deepspeed ZeRO`](https://huggingface.co/docs/accelerate/en/usage_guides/deepspeed), which enable even larger models to be trained efficiently by sharding model parameters, gradients, and optimizer states.
 These methods are beyond the scope of this workshop, but you are encouraged to explore them later for large-scale fine-tuning.

 ### Deploy

+!!! info "Note"

+    If you want to avoid waiting for the fine-tuning process to complete, you can directly use a fine-tuned model we've already prepared for you: [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1).
+It can be used as a drop-in replacement for the fine-tuned [`google/gemma-3-270M-it`](https://huggingface.co/google/gemma-3-270m-it) model.

 You now have a script that can fine-tune a model in less than 15 minutes, and hopefully by now a resulting fine-tuned model ready to be deployed.